ppdebreuck/modnet/docs/source/index.rst

 Welcome to modnet's documentation!
 ==================================

-Modnet is a python package implementing the Material Optimal Descriptor Network (MODNet).
+modnet is a Python (3.8+) package implementing the Material Optimal Descriptor Network (MODNet).
 It is a supervised machine learning framework for **learning material properties** from either the **composition** or  **crystal structure**.
 The framework is well suited for **limited datasets** and can be used for learning *multiple* properties together by using **joint transfer learning**.